godotengine/godot-docs/classes/class_object.rst

     print("position" in n) # Prints "True".
     print("other_property" in n) # Prints "False".

 Objects also receive notifications.
-Notifications are a simple way to notify the object about different events, so they can all be handled together.
+Notifications are a way to notify the object about different events, so they can all be handled together.
 See :ref:`_notification<class_Object_method__notification>`.

 Methods
 -------